Apurvanaik4222/ci-cd-pipeline/README.md

     7. Create a New item - Pipeline

-       Under Pipeline section - select pipeline from SCM -- use your forker repo URL
+       Under Pipeline section - select pipeline from SCM -- use your forked repo URL

     8. Save and apply ...
 Click on Build Now ..

-    9. Add webhook trigger in github
+    9. Add webhook trigger in github repo:

         http://18.234.36.131:8080/github-webhook/